axa-group/bauta.js/packages/bautajs/README.md

 ```

 So as you can see here the v1 `cats.find` will fetch the data from google.es and v2 will fetch data from facebook.com.
-Datasources without `versionId` will be applied to all the API versions.
-Also, `versionId` must match with the API definition `versionId`.
+Datasources without `version` will be linked to the first api-definition version.
+Also, `version` must match with the API definition `info.version`.

 ### Set an Operation schema (endpoint schema)

-bautajs provides the way to associate an [OPENAPI][112] definition to one operation.
+bautajs provides the way to associate an [OPENAPI][92] definition to one operation.
 Later this
 will have multiple uses:

--   As an input validation if the option validateRequest is set to true or if the `this.validate()` function is called inside the loader.
+-   As an input validation if the option validateRequest is set to true or if the `this.validate()` function is called inside the resolver.
 -   To expose the service through an API endpoint.
 -   To add the endpoint on the swagger explorer
 -   Your imagination ;)